Chapter 17

 Let us notice the following verses,

-26 One of the reasons Paul went to Jerusalem was to give the needy provisions for their physical well being.
+26 … The reason Paul went to Jerusalem was to give the needy provisions for their physical well being.
 Notice, these provisions were collected from the churches in Macedonia and Achaia.
 In other words, God moved the believer's in Macedonia, Achaia and Paul to provide for the needs of those in Jerusalem.

 THROUGH SUPERNATURAL MEANS

-To refresh our memories of just how faithful and compassionate God is in these types of circumstances we will briefly review the following three examples: (1) Israel during their exodus from Egypt, (2) Elijah fleeing from King Ahab and (3) Jesus feeding the five thousand.
+To see this we will briefly review the following four examples: (1) Israel during their exodus from Egypt, (2) Elijah fleeing from King Ahab, (3) The miracle of the oil and (4) Jesus feeding the five thousand.

 To refresh our memories of how, during their journey from Egypt, God faithfully provided for the physical needs of Israel let us read how Moses summarized this facet of their exodus as recorded in,